What can I do with my course in civil engineering?

 Salary and job outlook

-You can learn more about graduate salaries and graduates job outcomes for primary education at Graduate Careers Australia.
+You can learn more about salaries and job outcomes for civil engineering graduates at Graduate Careers Australia.

 You can look at industry trends and employment prospects by visiting Australian Government Job Outlook.